-The past few years have been marked by an environment of uncertainty and high volatility, with major challenges in relation to production volume forecasts, for example.
-Accordingly, we continue to implement actions to streamline the structure and the planning and manufacturing process, to respond quickly to the demand volatility.
-Over the past few years, several optimizations were made, especially in indirect structures and internal processes automation.
+The past few years have been marked by an environment of uncertainty and high volatility, with major challenges in relation to production volume management, for example Accordingly, we continue to implement actions to streamline the structure, with a more agile and flexible planning and manufacturing process, to respond quickly to the demand volatility.
+Over the past few years we have made several optimizations, especially in indirect structures and internal processes automation.
 We also reinforced the focus on cost and expense reduction projects, in addition to investing in automation and productivity, focusing on the increase of profitability, which can be noted since 2017.

-Strategically, the Company's priority was the development of new product generations, which has advanced significantly in terms of technological content, aligned to the needs of Industry 4.0, and the first lines launched in 2018 and 2019 are already a success both in the domestic and foreign markets.
-The Company remains confident that it is prepared to keep seizing the opportunities arising from the rebound in the domestic and foreign economies.
+Strategically, we have defined the development of new product generations as a priority, and have advanced significantly in terms of technological content, aligned to the needs of Industry 4.0, and the lines launched in 2018 and 2019 have consolidated successfully in the domestic and foreign markets.